rszcc/rszcc.github.io/_pages/about.md

 Research Interests
 ======
- - Land use and land cover mapping under multi-source remote sensing
+ - Land use and land cover mapping under multi-source remote sensing, with focus on water-related land covers (surface water bodies, agricultural wetlands, natural wetlands), forest, and urban.
  - Impacts of climate change and extreme events on land surface dynamics
  - GeoAI